Jason-Hargrove/100-days-of-code/README.md

 **Today's Progress:** Created a workflow to enable watching, compiling and exporting .scss files to import them as .css without having to eject.

-**Thoughts:** Had to trouble shoot a little.
+**Thoughts:** Had to troubleshoot a little.
 Not 100% sure what fixed it, but I'm I think reinstalling node-sass-chokidar did the trick.

 **Link to work:** [card-app](https://github.com/Jason-Hargrove/card-app.git)